sgdevmane/interview-guide/markdowns/dotnet/dotnet-questions.md

 ## Table of Contents

-1. [How do you optimize a high-throughput API using `Span<T>` and `Memory<T>` to reduce allocations?](#q1-how-do-you-optimize-a-high-throughput-api-using-spant-and-memoryt-to-reduce-allocations) <span class="advanced">Advanced</span>
-2. [How do you prevent thread-pool starvation in a high-concurrency .NET application?](#q2-how-do-you-prevent-thread-pool-starvation-in-a-high-concurrency-net-application) <span class="expert">Expert</span>
+2. [How do you prevent thread-pool starvation in a high-concurrency .NET application?](#q2-how-do-you-prevent-thread-pool-starvation-in-a-high-concurrency-.net-application) <span class="expert">Expert</span>
 3. [How do you implement efficient caching with automatic expiration using `IMemoryCache`?](#q3-how-do-you-implement-efficient-caching-with-automatic-expiration-using-imemorycache) <span class="intermediate">Intermediate</span>
-4. [How do you handle background tasks in ASP.NET Core without blocking the request thread?](#q4-how-do-you-handle-background-tasks-in-aspnet-core-without-blocking-the-request-thread) <span class="intermediate">Intermediate</span>
+4. [How do you handle background tasks in ASP.NET Core without blocking the request thread?](#q4-how-do-you-handle-background-tasks-in-asp.net-core-without-blocking-the-request-thread) <span class="intermediate">Intermediate</span>
-5. [How do you optimize Entity Framework Core queries to avoid the N+1 problem?](#q5-how-do-you-optimize-entity-framework-core-queries-to-avoid-the-n1-problem) <span class="intermediate">Intermediate</span>
+5. [How do you optimize Entity Framework Core queries to avoid the N+1 problem?](#q5-how-do-you-optimize-entity-framework-core-queries-to-avoid-the-n+1-problem) <span class="intermediate">Intermediate</span>
-6. [How do you implement the Outbox Pattern in .NET to ensure reliable messaging?](#q6-how-do-you-implement-the-outbox-pattern-in-net-to-ensure-reliable-messaging) <span class="expert">Expert</span>
+6. [How do you implement the Outbox Pattern in .NET to ensure reliable messaging?](#q6-how-do-you-implement-the-outbox-pattern-in-.net-to-ensure-reliable-messaging) <span class="expert">Expert</span>
-7. [How do you use `IAsyncEnumerable<T>` to stream data efficiently from a database or API?](#q7-how-do-you-use-iasyncenumerablet-to-stream-data-efficiently-from-a-database-or-api) <span class="advanced">Advanced</span>
+7. [How do you use `IAsyncEnumerable<T>` to stream data efficiently from a database or API?](#q7-how-do-you-use-iasyncenumerable<t>-to-stream-data-efficiently-from-a-database-or-api) <span class="advanced">Advanced</span>
-8. [How do you implement custom middleware in ASP.NET Core to handle global exceptions?](#q8-how-do-you-implement-custom-middleware-in-aspnet-core-to-handle-global-exceptions) <span class="intermediate">Intermediate</span>
+8. [How do you implement custom middleware in ASP.NET Core to handle global exceptions?](#q8-how-do-you-implement-custom-middleware-in-asp.net-core-to-handle-global-exceptions) <span class="intermediate">Intermediate</span>
 9. [How do you use `ValueTask` to reduce allocations in hot paths?](#q9-how-do-you-use-valuetask-to-reduce-allocations-in-hot-paths) <span class="advanced">Advanced</span>
 10. [How do you implement dependency injection for a service that requires a runtime parameter?](#q10-how-do-you-implement-dependency-injection-for-a-service-that-requires-a-runtime-parameter) <span class="advanced">Advanced</span>
 11. [How do you cancel a long-running async operation properly?](#q11-how-do-you-cancel-a-long-running-async-operation-properly) <span class="intermediate">Intermediate</span>
 12. [How do you optimize string concatenation in a tight loop?](#q12-how-do-you-optimize-string-concatenation-in-a-tight-loop) <span class="beginner">Beginner</span>
-13. [How do you implement structured logging using Serilog in .NET Core?](#q13-how-do-you-implement-structured-logging-using-serilog-in-net-core) <span class="intermediate">Intermediate</span>
+13. [How do you implement structured logging using Serilog in .NET Core?](#q13-how-do-you-implement-structured-logging-using-serilog-in-.net-core) <span class="intermediate">Intermediate</span>
 14. [How do you ensure a singleton service is thread-safe?](#q14-how-do-you-ensure-a-singleton-service-is-thread-safe) <span class="intermediate">Intermediate</span>
 15. [How do you handle database migrations in a CI/CD pipeline using EF Core?](#q15-how-do-you-handle-database-migrations-in-a-cicd-pipeline-using-ef-core) <span class="advanced">Advanced</span>
 16. [How do you implement efficient caching with `IMemoryCache` and expiration policies?](#q16-how-do-you-implement-efficient-caching-with-imemorycache-and-expiration-policies) <span class="intermediate">Intermediate</span>
-17. [How do you solve the 'N+1' problem in Entity Framework Core?](#q17-how-do-you-solve-the-n1-problem-in-entity-framework-core) <span class="intermediate">Intermediate</span>
+17. [How do you solve the 'N+1' problem in Entity Framework Core?](#q17-how-do-you-solve-the-n+1-problem-in-entity-framework-core) <span class="intermediate">Intermediate</span>
 18. [How do you implement the Outbox Pattern for reliable messaging?](#q18-how-do-you-implement-the-outbox-pattern-for-reliable-messaging) <span class="advanced">Advanced</span>
 19. [How do you use `IHttpClientFactory` to manage HTTP connections?](#q19-how-do-you-use-ihttpclientfactory-to-manage-http-connections) <span class="intermediate">Intermediate</span>
-20. [How do you handle global exceptions in ASP.NET Core?](#q20-how-do-you-handle-global-exceptions-in-aspnet-core) <span class="intermediate">Intermediate</span>
+20. [How do you handle global exceptions in ASP.NET Core?](#q20-how-do-you-handle-global-exceptions-in-asp.net-core) <span class="intermediate">Intermediate</span>
 21. [How do you implement a background service (Hosted Service)?](#q21-how-do-you-implement-a-background-service-hosted-service) <span class="intermediate">Intermediate</span>
 22. [How do you use `ValueTask` to optimize hot paths?](#q22-how-do-you-use-valuetask-to-optimize-hot-paths) <span class="advanced">Advanced</span>
 23. [How do you implement resilient HTTP calls with Polly?](#q23-how-do-you-implement-resilient-http-calls-with-polly) <span class="intermediate">Intermediate</span>